Last Updated on October 24, 2023

 It’s not strictly necessary to reserve in advance for most sightseeing cruises, but especially during peak tourist season it’s something I recommend.

 - You can compare popular sightseeing cruises on the Seine and book online here (via GetYourGuide).

 - To read reviews from fellow travelers and select the cruise that’s best-suited to your budget and interests, visit this page (at TripAdvisor).

-- If you’re in the mood for something a bit indulgent, why not try a champagne cruise?
-It won’t break the bank, but affords a little luxury.
-Book a champagne cruise of the Seine here (via GetYourGuide).
-The 60-minute sunset trip includes a glass of champagne, wine or an aperitif.
+- If you’re in the mood for something a bit indulgent and romantic, why not try a dinner cruise?
+Book an evening dinner cruise on the Seine here (via GetYourGuide).
+The 2.5 hour sunset trip includes a three-course meal and glass of champagne, wine or an aperitif.
 This is a good option for an anniversary or birthday gift.

 Lunch & Dinner Cruises on the Seine